Dutch Wednesday 2019

 This lecture is about the competitive interplay between the Flemish and Dutch initiatives in the creation of the respective house-museums.
 A fascinating aspect are the differing ways in which each house-museum has dealt with the dilemma of historical re-creation.

-Arjan de Koomen is art historian affiliated to the University of Amsterdam.
+Arjan de Koomen is an art historian affiliated to the University of Amsterdam.
 He teaches art of the Renaissance and Baroque period, with an emphasis on Italian and Dutch art.
 Recently, he has introduced so-called Technical Art History at the Universiteit van Amsterdam.
 At the moment he is program director of four disciplines and has joined the advisory board of the Dutch Institute in St. Petersburg.
-Eralier in his career he worked at the Rijksmusuem as curator of sculpture and at the Dutch Art Historical Institute in Florence, as sister institution of Petersburg's.
+Eralier in his career he worked at the Rijksmuseum as curator of sculpture and at the Dutch Art Historical Institute in Florence, a sister institution of the institute in Saint Petersburg.

-24 april, Inge Hendriks from Leiden University Medical Centre
+24 april, Inge Hendriks - Leiden University Medical Centre

 Nikolay Pirogov: a belated student of the Leiden medical school?